-As a computer science major at Wilkes, you’ll use your creativity and reasoning to design the hardware, software and data solutions that can change tomorrow’s world.
+Do you thrive on developing elegant solutions to complex problems?
+Industry 4.0 is changing the way companies develop and deliver products and services.
+As a computer science major at Wilkes, you’ll leverage both your analytical and creative skills to design next-generation software and data solutions that can change tomorrow’s world.

 |Program Type||Format||Credit Hours|